TNTwise/Rife-ESRGAN-App-Linux/README.md

 ## TODO
 ### Before all this, The next release will use QT instead of Tkinter.
 I will also split GUI.py into multiple, easier to manage scripts.
 The code which this app is based on is bad, so I will attempt to re-write most of it.
+Fix issue where output video errors out if codec is not right, even if filename is .mp4<br/>
 Add CLI support for basic interpolation. <br/>
 For next release, add advanced settings tab. <br />
 Add support for changing between yuv420p yuv422p yuv244p rgb24 pix_fmt <br />